russdb/notes/history/Visigoths/Political History, 409-416.md

 The emperor with whom they made the agreement was called [[Maximus]], and his rule was centered on #Tarragona and #Barcelona on the Mediterranean coast

-Maximus wasnot  in a position to resist the Alans, Sueves, and Vandals,
+Maximus wasnot  in a position to resist the Alans, Sueves, and Vandals,  this was not to be.
+In the winter of 410/11 the Visigoths withdrew from Italy

+army of the legitimate emperor Honorius was thus free to try and reestablish his rule in Gaul.
+This was achieved quite rapidly in the course of 411

+regime of Maximus collapsed and he had to take refuge with his new Alan and Vandal allies in the interior of the peninsula  and wait for honorius

+This operation was to be carried out not by imperial forces, but by those of Rome’s new ally, the Visigothic king Wallia (415–19).